drylikov/Sniffer/README.md

 <script src="path/to/sniffer.js"></script>
 ```

-It will run automatically, collect the information on current device/os/browser and put the result in `window.Sniff` object (see [“Detection results”](#detection-results)).
+It will run automatically, collect the information on current device/os/browser and put the result in `window.Sniff` object see “Detection results".
 Now you can do horrible things:

 ```js
 if (Sniff.os.name=='android' &&